Tau Cygni

-Tau Cygni, Latinised from τ Cygni, is a binary star system in the constellation Cygnus, approximately 69 light years away from Earth.
+Tau Cygni, Latinised from τ Cygni, also named Enduri Senggu (ᡝᠨᡩᡠᡵᡳ ᠰᡝᠩᡤᡠ), is a binary star system in the constellation Cygnus, approximately 69 light-years away from Earth.
 This visual binary system has a period of 49.6 years.

 The main star, 4th magnitude GJ 822.1 A, is a yellowish white subgiant star of the spectral type F2IV.
 It therefore has a surface temperature of 6,000 to 7,500 kelvins and is larger, hotter, and several times as bright as the Sun.
 Its companion, 6th magnitude GJ 822.1 B, is a yellow main sequence star of the spectral type G0V.
 It is similar to the Sun in size, surface temperature, and luminosity.